Nice to meet you.

 So, if cached data isn’t that important, is it safe to erase?
 Well, that depends.

 If you find your mobile device memory being drained from cached data, you should probably clear it.
-After all, cached data isn’t vital to the performance of an app or website; it just means the files on it will have to be reloaded.
+After all, cached data isn’t vital to an app or website's performance; it just means the files on it will have to be reloaded.

 Although, constantly clearing your cache isn’t a permanent solution since you’ll eventually be reopening apps and revisiting websites at some point.
 The data will be re-cached, and the cycle will continue.